CERTUNLP/NgenBundle/Resources/doc/Searching.md

 ![alt text](https://github.com/CERTUNLP/NgenBundle/raw/master/Resources/doc/imagenes/ngenfilters.png)

-* In the way it works the differents termas and filters you enter are going to be aggregated as and.
+* In the way it works the differents terms and filters you enter are going to be aggregated as 'and' clause.

 ![alt text](https://github.com/CERTUNLP/NgenBundle/raw/master/Resources/doc/imagenes/ngenfilters.png)